sap-tutorials/Tutorials/tutorials/odata-dd-5-annotations/odata-dd-5-annotations.md

 In the previous [Metadata](https://developers.sap.com/tutorials/odata-dd-4-metadata.html) tutorial we saw how the schema was presented within a context.
 That context is called the [entity model wrapper](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752500).
 We left the examination of part of that wrapper - the references to vocabularies, to this tutorial.
 Let's start by digging into those now.

-Here's what the relevant section of the wrapper looks like (with a little bit of whitespace to help readability):
+Here's what the relevant section of the wrapper in [the Northbreeze OData service's metadata document](https://odd.cfapps.eu10.hana.ondemand.com/northbreeze/$metadata) looks like:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>